By Rick Steves and Gene Openshaw

 Through Your Hotel

-With the card, you simply go to the entrance at a covered sight (if there’s a “with reservations” door, use it), show the card, and they let you in (though there still may be delays at popular sights with bottleneck entryways or capacity limits).
+With the card, you simply go to the entrance at a covered sight (look for the Firenze Card logo), show the card, and they let you in (though there still may be short delays at popular sights with bottleneck entryways or capacity limits).
 At some sights, you must first present your card at the ticket booth or information desk to get a physical ticket before proceeding to the entrance.
-For people seeing five or six major sights in a short time, the card is well worth it.

-Many outlets around town sell the card; if you decide to get one, there's no need to buy it in advance.
+Many outlets around town sell the card (including the tourist information officies at the train station and at Via Cavour 1 red); if you decide to get one, there’s no need to buy it in advance (but do see my guidebook for tips on where lines are shortest).

-Take a tour that includes your museum admission.
-For example, ArtViva Walking Tours offers tours of the Uffizi, Accademia, and both museums.
+Various tour companies sell tours that include a reserved museum admission.
+For example, ArtViva offers tours of the Uffizi, Accademia, and both museums.

 Gene Openshaw is the co-author of the Rick Steves Florence & Tuscany guidebook.